The man recreating airplane meals to get through lockdown

 Every weekend, he scrolls through his photos of past flights, picks a meal he enjoyed onboard, and recreates it from scratch.

-So far, he's made everything from tamagoyaki (a Japanese omelet) to Austrian spaetzle and Thai curries, recreating dishes from the likes of Lufhansa, Thai Airways, Austrian and ANA.
+So far, he's made everything from tamagoyaki (a Japanese omelet) to Austrian spaetzle and Thai curries, recreating dishes from the likes of Lufthansa, Thai Airways, Austrian and ANA.

 But this isn't just a question of finding and following a recipe online.
 Sennhauser also plates the dishes on genuine airline crockery, and presents it as a proper airplane meal.